Skip to content

 selector:

-Do the same for the search application Deployment and services.
+Do the same for the motd application Deployment, Services and Ingress.

 Suppose you are interested in a graphical visualisation of your cluster.
 In that case, you may want to look into OpenLens (Open-source version of Lens), which will show namespaces, Pods and their logs, Deployments and their status and many other details in a graphical manner.